daboehme/caliper-tutorial/tutorial/recording_metadata.md

 If a list of keys was provided, Caliper will only read the specified dictionary entries from the file, otherwise it will read all entries.
 The dictionaries can be nested.
-In this case Caliper will record a value for each sub-entry where the name is the path of keys separated with ".".
+In this case Caliper will record a name-value pair for each sub-entry where the name is the path of keys separated with ".".
 For example, with the file above Caliper would create a `extra.val=4242` name-value pair.

 There can be multiple `metadata` entries in a Caliper config string, each with a list of name-value pairs or file specifications.